-- Using the drop down menu, select "System Menu" and go to "Scheduled Tasks."
-Click on the yellow "Add" button to add a task.
+Using the drop-down menu, select "System Menu" and go to "Scheduled Tasks."
+Click on the blue "Add" button to add a task.

-- Fill out the window field by field, starting with selecting "AUCP - Automatic Close Payroll" from the drop down menu by "Job Action."
+Fill out the window field by field, starting with selecting "AUCP - Automatic Close Payroll" from the drop-down menu by "Job Action."
 You can leave the "Sequence" untouched.
 What you enter by "DaysFromCheckDate" tells the system when to lock payroll and move on to the next pay period.
 Consider your check date and when the actual pay period ends.
-Since our check date is Sept.11, but the actual payroll cycle ends on the 5th, it makes sense to give ourselves an extra day to look at the previous payroll to make corrections.
-To execute the task to trigger on the 6th, we need to go back 5 days from the 11th by entering -5.

 Once you finish entering your information for Task Trigger, simply click "Save" and your auto-close payroll should be all set up.